menu

 Overview

 West Brookfield is a very small town located in the state of Massachusetts.
 With a population of 3,844 people and just one neighborhood, West Brookfield is the 270th largest community in Massachusetts.
-Much of the housing stock in West Brookfield was built prior to World War II, making it one of the older and more historic towns in the country.
+West Brookfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

 West Brookfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Brookfield is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in West Brookfield who work in healthcare (12.42%), business and financial occupations (12.26%), and office and administrative support (11.34%).
+Overall, West Brookfield is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in West Brookfield who work in healthcare (14.23%), business and financial occupations (12.12%), and office and administrative support (9.40%).

-A relatively large number of people in West Brookfield telecommute to their jobs.
-Overall, about 15.84% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle